What is a security clearance?

 - unrestricted fireworks, such as sparklers, party poppers and caps for toy pistols or starting pistols.

-Licence holders under the Firearms Act 1973 who possess and use ammunition and ammunition propellant are also exempted from the requirement for a dangerous goods security card
+Licence holders under the Firearms Act 1973 are exempted from the requirement of a dangerous goods security card for the possession and use of ammunition and ammunition propellant.

 Who can apply for a dangerous goods security card?